 Healing Hands – massage therapy

 Massage therapy has a long history in cultures around the world; It dates back thousands of years.
 References to massage appear in writings from ancient China, Japan, India, Arabic nations, Egypt, Greece (Hippocrates defined medicine as “the art of rubbing“), and Rome.
 Massage became widely used in Europe during the Renaissance.
 In the 1850s, two American physicians who had studied in Sweden introduced massage therapy in the United States, where it became popular and was promoted for a variety of health purposes.
-With scientific and technological advances in medical treatment during the 1930s and 1940s, massage fell out of favor but the interest in massage revived in the 1970s, especially among athletes. (original in Medicinenet.com)
+With scientific and technological advances in medical treatment during the 1930s and 1940s, massage fell out of favor but the interest in massage revived in the 1970s, especially among athletes. (original text in Medicinenet.com)

 Today, people use many different types of massage therapy (Swedish massage, Tui-Na, Thai…) for a variety of health-related purposes – could be used as a preventative measure, for wellbeing, as it can be used as a treatment measure.
 In the Western countries, massage therapy is often considered part of complementary and alternative medicine (CAM), although it does have some conventional uses (if we think about sports massage, pain relief, physiotherapy…).
 In most Asian countries and cultures massage is taken as essential part of their routine, to eliminate any “stagnations” and keep diseases away…I’ll get into that, don`t worry.